 Otoko is an exclusive 12-seat Japanese restaurant located in the hip South Congress Hotel.
 Get ready for a multicourse omakase experience that blends Tokyo sushi and Kyoto-style kaiseki, inspired by seasonal ingredients and the chef’s whim.
 Check out a day in Austin with Otoko head chef Yoshi Okai.

 Antonelli's at Fareground.
 Credit Casey Dunn.

 Fareground is Austin’s very first food hall, located in the heart of Downtown.
-Here you’ll find outposts of some of the city’s favorite eateries, including Dai Due Taqueria (tacos and tortas), Easy Tiger Bake Shop (pastries and pretzel sandwiches) and Ni-Kome (sushi and ramen).
+Here you’ll find outposts of some of the city’s favorite eateries, including Dai Due Taqueria (tacos and tortas) and Ni-Kome (sushi and ramen).

 La Volpe, Salt Grilled Shrimp.
 Credit The Velox Standard.

 Find upscale Italian fare in a modern downtown setting at the new La Volpe.
 Watch the city go by from the comfortable, comtemporary courtyard this fall; start with the roasted cauliflower and flavorful frisee salad, then enjoy the salt grilled shrimp made with gulf shrimp, linguini, charred tomato, meyer lemon, caper berry and hollandaise.